 - Open the Fitbit app on your phone.

-- Tap on your profile picture at the upper left part of the screen (assuming you are already on the “Today” tab.)
+- Tap on your profile picture at the upper left of the screen (assuming you are already on the “Today” tab.)

 - Select your Fitbit device.